vlsmensh/vlsmensh.github.io/_pages/about.md

 ---

-I received a PhD in Economics at Indiana University Bloomington in May 2026.
+I obtained my PhD in Economics from Indiana University Bloomington in May 2026.

 My **research interests** include Macroeconomics, Behavioral Economics, Expectations, and Monetary Economics.

-In September, I will join the Faculty of Economic Sciences at the Higher School of Economics (HSE) as an Assistant Professor in Economics.
+In September 2026, I will join the Faculty of Economic Sciences at the Higher School of Economics (HSE) as an Assistant Professor in Economics.

 Feel free to reach me at [vlsmenshikov@gmail.com](mailto:vlsmenshikov@gmail.com).